An improvement on the base-change theorem and the functor $f^!$: Introduction

+Thus our techniques allow us to extend to unbounded derived categories of stacks the boundedness results of Lipman~\cite[Theorem~4.9.4]{Lipman09}.
+The reader is also referred to Nayak~\cite[Theorem~5.9]{Nayak09}, who improved on Lipman's results by relaxing Lipman's hypothesis that the maps must be of finite type.
 Lipman's book~\cite{Lipman09} studies the boundedness of the functor $f^!$ extensively.
-The boundedness of $f^!$ can be seen to be equivalent to (\ref{ST0.5.17})(ii), see also Proposition~\ref{P7.57}, Lemma~\ref{L4.99}, and Lipman~\cite[Exercise~4.7.6(f)]{Lipman09} for further equivalent statements.
+The boundedness of $f^!$ can be seen to be equivalent to \ref{ST0.5.17}(2), and the reader might wish to look at Lipman~\cite[Exercise~4.7.6(f)]{Lipman09} for further equivalent statements.
 Also interesting is that the boundedness of $f^!$, for $f$ of finite Tor-dimension, can be used to prove Theorem~\ref{T0.1}.
 As it stands this would be circular since we used Theorem~\ref{T0.1} to prove the boundedness of $f^!$; but it is possible to give a direct proof of the boundedness, and hence a second proof of Theorem~\ref{T0.1}.
 We hope to include this in a subsequent paper.

 It should be noted that the direct proof I have of the boundedness of $f^!$ still hinges on Lemma~\ref{L4.5}; somehow the key to everything is Thomason's localization theorem. \ermk